krishna2/krishna2.github.io/vs.md

 It starts with “all in one” and “one in all”.

-There are many different counts that go to say that there are 1031 names or there are something between 1000 and 1031, that some are repeated twice, some thrice and one nama repeated four times.
-Yet another goes to clarify that it is only 1000 names but the repeats are an adjective to further explain a name.
+There are many different counts that go to say that there are 1031 names or there are something between 1000 and 1031, that some are repeated twice, some thrice.
+Yet another goes to clarify that it is only 1000 names but the repeats are an adjective another name.

 ## Avatara Reveal